 As we continued our travels beyond Mumbai, Gray and I were acutely aware that the country we are traversing so casually was one that has been galvanized by headlines every morning for the last few months, each more grotesque than the last.

-Last December, with the world watching, a 23-year-old medical student in New Delhi was lured onto a bus under the pretense that it would take her home.
+In December of 2012, with the world watching, a 23-year-old medical student in New Delhi was lured onto a bus under the pretense that it would take her home.
 She was then beaten with an iron rod, raped by six different men for 90 minutes, raped with the same rod so brutally that all but 5% of her intestines were ripped out of her body, and then left near naked on the side of a Delhi highway to die.
 Her fiancé, who had boarded the bus with her, was beaten unconscious, rendered unable to help, and then discarded alongside her.
 Earlier that night, they had seen Life of Pi together.

 The doctors removed what was left of her intestines, they tried to fight off her sepsis, they did what they could to mitigate the brain damage she had suffered from being hit on the head with an iron rod.
 They operated on her for 13 days.
 When she died, her fiancé announced on national television that they had planned to marry in February.

-For months afterward, similarly gruesome news stories have made themselves at home in our living rooms.
+For months afterward, similarly gruesome news stories made themselves at home in our living rooms.
 A 4-year-old is first reported missing and then found dead in a basement, her vagina ravaged by days of violation, a candle and a bottle found inside of her.
 A 5-year-old, a 6-year-old, a 7-year-old.
 New Delhi, Hyderabad, Mumbai.

 The phrase “22 Year Old Journalist Gang Raped In Mumbai” flies down my Twitter feed and here, thousands of miles away, I leave my desk in the middle of the workday to cry in the bathroom.
 The 50-year-old editor in chief of a reputable Indian news organization rapes his twentysomething colleague in a hotel room.
 Here, thousands of miles away, the word “fear” bleeds into the word “home.”